 Qualification: GCSE Physics

+Awarding Body: AQA

+Specification Code: 8463

 Course Leader: Dr A Ebbens

-Triple Science (Biology + Chemistry + Physics)
+Triple Science (Biology + Chemistry + Physics) or Combined Science + Citizenship / Health & Social Care / Sports Studies

-or

-Guidance relating to student suitability for Triple Science will be provided by the Science Department.
+Guidance relating to student suitability for Triple Science will be provided by the Science Faculty.

-The Triple Science (Biology, Chemistry, Physics) course widens the field of study of the biology component of Combined Science.
-The course is most suitable for student with a genuine interest in science and who may want to follow a route with a scientific focus post-16.
+The Triple Science (Biology, Chemistry, Physics) course widens the field of study of the biology, chemistry and physics components of Combined Science.
+The course is most suitable for students with a genuine interest in science and who may want to follow a route with a scientific focus post-16.